openfaas/docs/docs/openfaas-pro/builder.md

 The `duration` field is given in seconds and is the total time taken to build the image including pulling base layers, exporting the image, and pushing it to the registry.

-There are several examples available of how to call the Function Builder's API via different programming languages: [openfaas-function-builder-api-examples](https://github.com/openfaas/function-builder-examples)
+There are several examples available of how to call the Function Builder's API via different programming language[openfaas-function-builder-api-examples](https://github.com/openfaas/function-builder-examples)

 You should be able to translate the example given with curl into any programming language, but if you need additional support, feel free to [reach out to us](https://openfaas.com/support).